IESE Insight

 10. Not following through

-The decision-making process does not end with the decision: implementation and the monitoring of it are essential, too.
+The decision-making process does not end with the decision: Implementation and the monitoring of it are essential, too.
 However, some resolutions are not put into practice due to our own personal limitations (such as a lack of willpower, commitment or time) or external factors (a lack of authority or support).